jenkinsci/hipchat-plugin/README.markdown

 * **Credentials**: Use in case you have a room-specific token to override the globally set Credentials.
 * **Project Room**: Allows to specify the name or ID of the room where the notification(s) should be sent.
 If the name of the room is not known at the time of the configuration, you can also use build variables (e.g. $HIPCHAT_ROOM).
 Multiple values can be provided, in which case use comma to separate the values.
 * **Notifications**: The list of notifications that should be sent out upon build events.
-The settings available per notification entry:
+If this setting is left empty, the plugin will fall back to the Default notifications setting in the Global configuration.
+The settings available for each notification entry:
   * **Notify Room**: Whether the message should trigger a HipChat notification
   * **Text Format**: When checked, the message will be sent in text format, instead of the default HTML format.
 When using text format, emoticons will be properly displayed in messages, but links must be printed in full length.
   * **Notification Type**: Select which build status/result should trigger this notification.